 A public lecture in which the results of the senior thesis are presented is welcome but optional.
 This should be arranged by the thesis supervisor in conjunction with the undergraduate coordinator and adequately advertised.
 Department faculty and graduate students are encouraged to attend these presentations.

 The supervisor must approve the student's thesis.
-No later than April 15th, the student must submit a completed thesis to the thesis supervisor.
-If the supervisor asks the student to make changes, the student has until April 30th to do so.
-By April 30th, the student must give the supervisor two paper copies and an electronic copy of the thesis in final form.
+The student must submit a completed first draft of the thesis to the thesis supervisor by April 15th for May graduates and November 15th for December graduates.
+If the supervisor asks the student to make changes, the student will have roughly two weeks to do so.
+The student must give the supervisor two paper copies and an electronic copy of the thesis in final form by April 30th for May graduates and November 30th for December graduates.
 The electronic copy will be posted on the department's web site.
-[Students who expect to graduate in January must submit a completed thesis by November 15th and the final form by November 30th.]

 Format of the Thesis